WorkReady is a South Australian government initiative that brings together funding for training, employment and skills activities.

 Foundation skill courses and language, literacy and numeracy bridging units from the new Foundation Skills Training Package will continue to be fully subsidised and accessible to individuals who are assessed to need them.
 An Upfront Assessment of Need is required for all prospective students.
 Funding periods generally run for six months and are announced and communicated via the Subsidised Training List.

-For information on what courses are subsidised see Find a training course.
+For information on what courses are currently subsidised see Find a training course.

 Need to know more?